serhatakhan/Geo-Notes-App/README.md

 **Location Selection:** Users can select a location on the map to add a note.

 **User Profile Update:** Users can update their profile information.

+## Usage

+- After launching the application, register or log in with an existing account to add notes.
+- Select a location on the map, add your note, and save it.
+- Edit or view details of your added notes.
+- Update your profile to change user information.